JamesKawashima/GameProgrammingLab8/Video Game Concept.md

 ## People

-- Some of my best friends for being obsessed with mushrooms.
+- Some of my best friends for being obsessed with the mushroom aesthetic.